Reminiscon/Pokemon-Ruthless-Red/README.md

 # Pokemon Ruthless Red

+Version 0.7

+Seafoam Island is completed.
+Cinnabar Gym is completed; this does not include Pokemon Mansion, which will serve as an area between Blaine and Giovanni.
+Fire now resists Ice like in later generations.
+A critical error in a very common A.I. routine that was causing the A.I. to make stupid decisions has been fixed.

 Version 0.6

 Saffron City is completed.
 This includes Silph Co., Saffron Gym, and the Fighting Dojo.
 There is also a Move Reminder and Move Deleter in Saffron City.